ajtomato/PythonTutorial/README.md

 * applications where the user expects the results to match calculations done by hand.

 The _decimal_ module provides arithmetic with as much precision as needed.

+## 12. Virtual Environments and Packages

+### 12.1.
+Introduction

+A virtual environment is a self-contained directory tree that contains a Python installation for a particular version of Python, plus a number of additional packages.

+Different applications can then use different virtual environments.

+### 12.2.
+Creating Virtual Environments

+The module used to create and manage virtual environments is called _venv_.

+To create a virtual environment, decide upon a directory where you want to place it, and run the _venv_ module as a script with the directory path:

+    python -m venv tutorial-env

+This will create the tutorial-env directory if it doesn’t exist, and also create directories inside it containing a copy of the Python interpreter, the standard library, and various supporting files.

+Once you’ve created a virtual environment, you may activate it.

+On Windows, run:

+    tutorial-env\Scripts\activate.bat

+On Unix or MacOS, run:

+    source tutorial-env/bin/activate

+### 12.3.
+Managing Packages with pip

+You can install the latest version of a package by specifying a package’s name.

+    $ pip install novas

+You can also install a specific version of a package by giving the package name followed by == and the version number.

+    $ pip install requests==2.6.0
+    $ pip install --upgrade requests    # Upgrade to the latest version

+_pip uninstall_ followed by one or more package names will remove the packages from the virtual environment.

+_pip show_ will display information about a particular package.

+    $ pip show requests

+_pip list_ will display all of the packages installed in the virtual environment.

+    $ pip list

+_pip freeze_ will produce a similar list of the installed packages, but the output uses the format that pip install expects.
+A common convention is to put this list in a _requirements.txt_ file.
+The _requirements.txt_ can then be committed to version control and shipped as part of an application.
+Users can then install all the necessary packages with install -r.

+    $ pip install -r requirements.txt